How to Justify Your IT Analytics Investment to Company Execs

 How Will IT Analytics Help Us Achieve Our Goals?

-Analytics provide a 360-degree view of IT people, operational processes, vendors, and business impact.
+IT analytics provide a 360-degree view of IT people, operational processes, vendors, and business impact.
 You will quickly be able to understand the broader effects of reassignments on your most critical tickets, correlate your changes with incidents, or evaluate whether the services of your vendors are the most cost-effective.

 About 58 percent of IT professionals surveyed at Knowledge17 indicated that an important IT goal for the next 12 months is to increase business satisfaction/customer experience.
 Analytics dashboards like the one at left allow you to drill further into customer-impacting events (CIEs).
 Your team can track key metrics to understand and minimize the impact of incidents on customers, and focus efforts on performing root cause analysis for major incidents.